abe-winter/abe-winter.github.io/_posts/2019-08-26-rust-for-web.md

 categories: wisdom
 ---

+**note: I actually tried writing a web backend in rust and there were hiccups.**
+Don't treat this article as advice, I'll link to a follow up when I have time to write one.

 I've been staring at this [energy efficiency across programming languages](https://thenewstack.io/which-programming-languages-use-the-least-electricity/) table for days.
 It can't be right (why is typescript so much worse than javascript?) but a lot of it tracks with things I've observed from using these languages IRL.
 Also this [web framework benchmarks](https://github.com/the-benchmarker/web-frameworks#full-table-1) project.

 Bottom line: I'm thinking about using rust as the backend for a small one-person web project.
 Here's everything I said to myself while researching reasons not to.